Ryana265/Ryana265/README.md

 <!-- Level 3: Add custom code -->

 # 👋 Hi, I'm Raina!
-👩🏻‍💻 Aspiring Full Stack Web Developer sharing about my journey and learnings in tech<br/>
+👩🏻‍💻 Aspiring Full Stack Web Developer sharing about my Journey and Learnings in Tech<br/>
 👩🏻‍🎓 Studied Computer Science and Engineering at St. Joseph's College of Engineering and Technology, Palai<br/>
 💭 I’m looking to collaborate with any Web Development and App Development Projects<br/>
 💬 Ask me about : MEARN